jskov/openapi-jaxrs-client/modules/generator/src/test/java/mada/tests/e2e/examples/petstore/README.txt

 This is the 'petstore.yaml' from https://github.com/OAI/OpenAPI-Specification/tree/main/examples/v3.0

-Generated with the default configuration.
+Generated with the default configuration (except for jakarta).